Nathaniel Hamlin Park & Museum Is Down The Road from Waspy's

 The park is open year-round and includes a nature trail and pioneer cemetery.
 The Nathaniel Hamlin Park and Museum is also home to a small herd of elk.
 A viewing platform and gazebo make the perfect spot to watch the elk.

-Take advantage of the Grab & Go menu offerings at Waspy’s and enjoy a picnic onsite at the Nathaniel Hamlin Park and Museum.
+Take advantage of Waspy’s Grab & Go menu offerings and enjoy a picnic onsite at the Nathaniel Hamlin Park and Museum.

 Home gives a glimpse of turn-of-the-century life

-The home on the site was built in 1890 and served as a home for the indigent, or poor, of the county.
-Today, that building serves as a museum and gives a glimpse of what life would be like living during the turn of the century.
+The home on the site was built in 1890 and served as a home for the county’s indigent or poor.
+Today, it is a museum that gives a glimpse of what life was like at the turn of the century.

 Other rooms in the house showcase artifact displays.
 This includes quilting and sewing, military memorabilia, hats and clothing, birds and animals, and more.